Most children have a lot of energy but also a thousand indoor distractions that can get in the way of more healthy pursuits.

 Fitbit activity trackers are a great way to monitor your daily steps and make you more aware of how active you are during the day.
-As well as encouraging you to do more, other models have extra features for more serious running and training.
+As well as encouraging you to do more, some models have extra features for more serious running and training.

 Then again if they are keen to monitor their activity then this should be encouraged, and there are particular Fitbits that are suitable.
 And if you also have a Fitbit you can compare your activity to encourage them to keep moving.

-Best Fitbit for kids 2019
+Best Fitbit for kids 2021

 Fitbit also ensures all the data collected is private and not shared with its servers, keeping info about your kids safely with you and you only.